digumx/pvs-assignment-2-git/answers.md

 Now, we define some functions related to `VoteSequence` that will become useful later. `size` returns the size of a `VoteSequence` inductively. `concat` concatenates two `VoteSequence`s.

+We firstly assert that the only `VoteSequence` with size 0 is `Null` in the lemma `Size_0_Null`.
+We prove this by induction on
+`v`, where as the base case has the same antecedent and consequent formula, it is automatially handled.
+For the inductive case, the antecedent will have an expression of the form `size(Vote(...)) = 0` which when rewritten with the definition of `(size)` will reduce to the form `1 + ... = 0`, which is a contradiction.
+This rewrite can be performed by `(assert)`, and this completes the proof.

 We state the lemma `Concat_Size` to express that the size of the concatenation of two `VoteSequence`s will be the sum of their sizes.
 We prove this by inducting on the second sequence by `(induct)`, and as each case can be proved by direct rewrites, `(assert)` suffices.